cleechtech/cleechtech-blog/README.md

 ConnorLeech.info -- the source code
 ====

-My personal site, made with Hexo.js
+My personal site, made with [Hexo](https://hexo.io/)

+### Local dev

+Run a local server:

 ```
-$ hexo new post "title goes here"
-$ hexo generate
 $ hexo server
 ```

-To wipe tags (deletes pubpic folder):
+This will open a local version of the site on http://localhost:4000/.

+### Deploy

+First, wipe the code for the previous deploy.
+The following command will delete the public folder and all of its contents:

 ```
 $ hexo clean
 ```
-New tags will be created when a build happens

-To deploy run:
+To build out a new site from a specified themes (in this case **themes/customTheme**) and deploy to Github Pages run:

 ```
 $ hexo deploy
 ```

-The build will automatically deploys to the master branch of https://github.com/connor11528/connor11528.github.io (specified in **_config.yml**)
+This command automatically git pushes the built files to the master branch of https://github.com/connor11528/connor11528.github.io.
+These settings are configured in **_config.yml**.